kailash-manasarovar/statement/docs/timeline/2023/september.md

 ## Google search

-- On the `@jctot19 x` results, I start to see photos of documents coming from the Generalitat Valenciana.
+- On the `@jctot19 x` results, I see multiple photos of documents with the letterhead of the Generalitat Valenciana.

 ### Table